This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

-Many of these towns were built on top of high rocky hills, making their occupants that much more safe from attack from invaders, and further preserving their history.
+Many of these towns were built on top of high rocky hills, making their occupants that much safer from attack from invaders, and further preserving their medieval history.
 Today, exploring these towns means ducking behind high stone walls and wandering through narrow cobblestone streets that look as if they haven’t changed since Medieval times.

-Many of the towns were originally built by the Etruscans, the precursors to the Romans in this region.
+Many of the hill towns were originally built by the Etruscans, the precursors to the Romans in this region.
 The Etruscan civilization existed here from before 800 BC, and our knowledge of their origins, language, and customs are largely lost to history.

-Each of these towns has its own legends, stories, and histories, and it’s certainly worth visiting a few, or all of them, to discover their unique offerings.
+Each of these Italian medieval towns has its legends, stories, and histories, and it’s certainly worth visiting a few, or all of them, to discover their unique offerings.
 With a car, you can map out a trip to explore four or five towns in a day, or just pick one, sit in a quiet cafe, and watch as modern life in an ancient hillside town strolls by.

 Viterbo (Viterbo Province)

 Viterbo, the capital of the province of Viterbo, is one of the few ancient cities in this region not built on a significant hill or mountain.
 One of the most distinctive things about the city is that it is still surrounded by intact city walls, which were built during the 11th and 12th centuries.

-These unique features are clearly a source of pride for the local residents, who decorate them with planters with brightly colored flowers.
+These unique features are a source of pride for the residents, who decorate them with planters with brightly colored flowers.
 Some of the most beautiful and well-preserved profferli can be found in the San Pellegrino quarter, a section of virtually untouched Medieval streets and buildings.

 In the Piazza San Lorenzo, the Palazzo dei Papi (Papal Palace) is one of the main attractions of the old town.
-While Viterbo had humble beginnings, it grew significantly during 12th and 13th centuries, a period of particular feuding and struggle for nearby Rome.
+While Viterbo had humble beginnings, it grew significantly during the 12th and 13th centuries, a period of particular feuding and struggle for nearby Rome.

 Viterbo also has a dubious distinction of the location of the longest Papal election in history.
-In 1268, cardinals dutifully assembled in the palace to elect a new pope, but after a year and a half they still hadn’t managed to choose one.
+In 1268, cardinals dutifully assembled in the palace to elect a new pope.
+After a year and a half, they still hadn’t managed to choose one.

 Many of the older buildings, particularly the churches, are built on the ruins of older structures.
 You can explore some of the underground history by visiting “Viterbo Underground.”
-For a few euros, you can take a (short) self-guided tour a few meters below the surface, into the caverns beneath the city.
+For a few Euros, you can take a (short) self-guided tour a few meters below the surface, into the caverns beneath the city.

 Viterbo is also home to Tuscia University, so you’ll find plenty of students, as well as coffee shops and pubs throughout the town.
 There are also some unique (non-medieval) art emplacements in the student areas, which have received mixed reviews from the locals.
-“The Awakening” by Seward Johnson is one of these installations: is a giant sculpture depicting a man buried (or emerging) from the earth.
+“The Awakening” by Seward Johnson is one of these installations.
+It is a giant sculpture depicting a man buried (or emerging) from the earth.

 The thermal baths are a big draw to Viterbo.
 Terme di Papi (Bath of the Popes) is a high-end spa constructed around the remains of a Renaissance bath palace.
 The baths have an even longer history, with the original bath structures dating back to Medieval times.
-One of the most renown thermal spas in Italy, Terme di Papi provides a free shuttle for visitors from Rome for a day at the spa.
+One of the most renowned thermal spas in Italy, Terme di Papi provides a free shuttle for visitors from Rome for a day at the spa.

 Bagnaia (Viterbo Province)

-Today, the ancient public fountain in the center of the square is still the gathering place for locals.
+Today, the ancient public fountain in the center of the square is still a gathering place for locals.
 Any time of day you’ll find people gathered in the square around the fountain, chatting, reading the newspaper, or just sitting on the benches watching the happenings in the square.

 The restaurant is deceptively larger than it appears, with two seating rooms inside beyond the outdoor patio.
-You’ll likely find the owner’s family seated at one of the tables, greeting diners and usually having their own daily meal on site.
+You’ll likely find the owner’s family seated at one of the tables, greeting diners and usually having their daily meal on site.

 The big draw to visit Bagnaia is the estate of Villa Lante at the top of the town.
-This gorgeous estate is open to the public, and for a small fee you can wander through the ornate and well-preserved gardens.
+This gorgeous estate is open to the public, and for a small fee, you can wander through the ornate and well-preserved gardens.